How to Run a Docker Image as a Container?

 To learn more about Docker client and Docker daemon, read the blog post, Docker Architecture Explained: Docker Client, Docker Daemon & Docker Registry.

-Now, we have a running container with an "nginx" web server running inside.
-However, we have a problem: You can’t run any other commands in the terminal because the container is attached to it.
+We now have a running container with an "nginx" web server inside.
+However, we have a problem: You can’t run any other commands in the terminal because the container is attached.

-To run other commands in your terminal, you have two options.
+You have two options to run other commands in your terminal.
 You can either:

 • Stop the running container: You can press "Ctrl + C" (while on your terminal session) to stop the container and detach from it.
 This will bring you back to your local terminal, where you can run other commands.

-• Run the container in detached mode: You can stop the container and then run it in detached mode by adding the "-d" flag to the "docker run" command.
+• Run the container in detached mode: You can stop it and then run it in detached mode by adding the -d flag to the docker run command.

 #2 Run a Docker Image in Detached Mode

-Detached mode allows you to start the container and then let it run in the background while you continue working on other tasks in your terminal.
+Detached mode lets you start the container and let it run in the background while you continue working on other tasks in your terminal.

 docker run -d nginx